Tuition and living cost planning

 DPIIT Certificate of Recognition · Startup India

 Yes.
-Indian students can explore multiple education loan routes for UK studies depending on university, course, loan amount, co-applicant profile, collateral availability and lender policy.
+Indian students can explore multiple education loan routes for UK studies, including secured loans, no-collateral loans, co-applicant loans and profile-based lender options.
+Final eligibility depends on university, course, loan amount, co-applicant profile, collateral and lender policy.

 Not always.
-Some students may qualify for no-collateral loan options, while higher loan amounts or certain profiles may require collateral.
-StudySahara helps identify the most suitable route.
+Some students may qualify for no-collateral loan options depending on university, course, loan amount, co-applicant income and lender policy.
+Higher loan amounts or weaker income profiles may require collateral.

 In many cases, lenders may consider both tuition fees and living expenses within the eligible loan amount.
-Final coverage depends on the lender and the student profile.
+Final coverage depends on the lender, approved expenses and student profile.

-Students going for bachelor's, master's, MBA, PhD, diploma or other recognized courses may be considered, depending on lender policy and university acceptance.
+Students going for bachelor's, master's, MBA, PhD, diploma or other recognized courses may be considered depending on lender policy, university acceptance and repayment comfort.

 Share your basic details and our StudySahara loan counsellor will review your profile, loan amount and lender fitment.